 Online support groups may be another option.
 The Cancer Survivors Network, an online support community supported by your American Cancer Society, is just one example.
-(You can visit this community online at http://csn.cancer.org/.)
+(You can find it at csn.cancer.org.)
 There are many other reputable communities on the Internet that you can join, too.

 “Having someone to talk to who knows exactly how I feel is great.
 The people in my group understand like no one else can.”